 Why we care about traditional content management systems, the original no-code tool

-CMSs empower marketers to control the creation, display, and sharing of content online.
-Here's what you should know about them.
+Content Management Systems empower marketers to control the creation, display, and sharing of content online.
+Here's what you should know about CMS platforms.

 WordPress, the most popular content management system (CMS), is used by over 40% of websites and was launched in 2003 as an open-source website builder.
 Back then, WordPress had one purpose—to enable nontechnical people to build a website that could be displayed on a desktop or laptop computer.